image

 Importance of forecasting

-Forecasting plays a crucial role in exception management by enabling proactive identification of potential issues.
+Forecasting serves as a key element in exception management because it facilitates early detection of potential issues.
 It allows project teams to:

 • Anticipate deviations from tolerances